 The adoption of such alternative feed strategies can significantly reduce environmental pressures associated with fishmeal production, lower feed costs, and support the development of eco-friendly aquaculture systems.
 As global demand for aquafeed increases, fermented plant proteins represent a promising path toward sustainability and improved aquaculture productivity.

+I recommend adapting bibliographic citations as indicated in the instructions for authors:

+References must be listed at the end of the manuscript and numbered in the order that they appear in the text.
+Every reference referred in the text must also present in the reference list and vice versa.
+In the text, citations should be indicated by the reference number in brackets [3].

+For this Section, I also recommend redoing it by following the instructions, according to:

+E. g., For Published paper:

+1. Hilly M, Adams ML, Nelson SC.
+A study of digit fusion in the mouse embryo.
+Clin Exp Allergy.
+2002;32(4):489-98.

+See: https://peerreviewcentral.com/page/general-guideline-for-authors

-References
+5. References

 Chen, Y., Zhang, W., Li, P., & Xu, Q. (2023).
 Fermentation improves the nutritional quality of plant-based feeds and enhances growth performance in aquatic animals.
 Aquaculture Nutrition, 29(2), 489–500.